Copyright 2024 The Penzai Authors.

 Setting up Penzai#

-For this tutorial, we’ll enable Treescope (Penzai’s pretty-printer) as the default IPython pretty-printer.
+For this tutorial, we’ll enable Treescope (Penzai’s companion pretty-printer) as the default IPython pretty-printer.
 This is recommended when using Penzai in an interactive environment.
+We’ll also enable automatic array visualization, which makes it easy to visualize named arrays.

 The Locally-Positional Style#